simeononsecurity/simeononsecurity.ch/content/articles/resume-writing-tips-for-cybersecurity-professionals/index.en.md

 ## 1. Tailor Your Resume to the Job Description

-When applying for a job in the cybersecurity, software development, or IT industry, it is crucial to tailor your resume to the specific job description.
+When applying for a job in the cybersecurity, software development, or IT industry, you need to tailor your resume to the specific job description.
 Carefully read through the job posting and identify the key skills and qualifications the employer is seeking. **Highlight** those skills and incorporate them into your resume.
 This will demonstrate to the employer that you are a good fit for the position.

 ______